-I made 2 programs running on Kinect.
+I made 2 programs running on Kinect while doing the kinect research.
 The first is called Kinect Security which allows you to recognize any motion in the kinect viewport.
 If the motion is recognized, the program will write it’s data to specific file and also will make an additional screenshot.
 It’s funny cause I made this just to spy my room and results were amazing!
 It worked.
+So why not to publish it?

 [Windows XP, Vista, 7, 8, 10 – 32/64bit]